30 hurt in AL factional clash in Rajshahi

 Several hand bombs were detonated during the clash.
 Police fired 50 rounds of tear gas shells to bring the situation under control.

-The injured were rushed to Bagha Upazila Health Complex and Rajshahi Medical College Hospital for treatment.
-Among the injured are Bagha municipality mayor Akkas Ali, Bagha upazila AL general secretary Ashraful Islam Bablu, Ardani Union chairman Rafiqul Islam, and former vice chairman Shafiur Rahman Shafi.
+Among the injured are Bagha municipality mayor Akkas Ali, Bagha upazila AL general secretary Ashraful Islam Bablu, Ardani union chairman Rafiqul Islam, and former vice chairman Shafiur Rahman Shafi.

-Bablu and another individual were later shifted to RMCH for better treatment.

-Eyewitnesses said the clash started during a human chain organised by local AL leaders protesting alleged irregularities, misconduct, and nepotism involving Mayor Akkas Ali, who is also a member of the district AL committee.
+Eyewitnesses said the clash started during a human chain organised by local AL leaders protesting alleged irregularities and nepotism involving Mayor Akkas Ali.

-The protest was led by defeated Upazila Parishad chairman Rokonuzzaman Rintu and Bablu.

-On the other hand, another group of AL, supported by Upazila chairman Laive Uddin Lavlu, called a protest procession against extra money collected in the name of Dalik Lekhak Samity of Bagha sub-register office.
+On the other hand, another group of AL brought out a protest procession against extra money collected in the name of Dalil Lekhak Samity of sub-register office.

-The procession was brought out from in front of the municipality led by Akkas.

 The two sides clashed when the procession crossed the human chain.